MicrosoftDocs/cpp-docs/docs/standard-library/system-clock-structure.md

 ## Remarks

-A *clock type* is used to obtain the current time in Universal Time Coordinated (UTC).
-The type contains an instantiation of [duration](../standard-library/duration-class.md) and the class template [time_point](../standard-library/time-point-class.md), and defines a static member function `now()` that returns the time.
+This clock represents the system-wide wall clock.

 A clock is *monotonic* if the value that is returned by a first call to `now()` is always less than or equal to the value that is returned by a subsequent call to `now()`.
+The `system_clock` is not monotonic because the system time can be adjusted without notice.

 A clock is *steady* if it is *monotonic* and if the time between clock ticks is constant.
+Because the `system_clock` is not monotonic, it isn't steady, though the time between clock ticks is constant.

 ## Members